 You will love this app if: You want to manage and track your family’s finances from one place.

-If you want your kids to have their own prepaid card for spending, give Hyperjar a go.
-This easy-to-use pocket money app lets you load and top up your child’s card with money, while tracking where and when they spend it from the main (adult) Hyperjar app.
-They’ll never overspend or access your bank account directly.
+Kids do have their own prepaid card that mum or dad can top up.
+This easy-to-use pocket money app also lets parents track where and when they spend it from the main Hyperjar app.
+Kids can track their balance and spending on their own Hyperjar ap, but they’ll never overspend or access your bank account directly.

-You can set different “saving jars” for specific goals like food, entertainment, school and more (you get unlimited jars).
-This is a great way for your kids to learn about budgeting, saving, spending wisely and planning finances for the future.
-They can also track their balance and spending on their own Hyperjar app.
+Other features she likes: You can set different “saving jars” for specific goals like food, entertainment, school and more (you get unlimited jars).
+This is a great way for kids to learn about budgeting, saving, spending wisely and planning finances for the future.

 Free version: Free